Temple Grandin (film): Plot

-Temple Grandin is an uncommunicative child who is prone to tantrums and is diagnosed with autism.
-The medical consensus at that time was that autism was a form of schizophrenia resulting from insufficient maternal affection.
-Despite recommendations to place her in an institution, Grandin's mother hires therapists and works to help her daughter adapt to social interaction.
+Temple Grandin is an uncommunicative child who is prone to meltdowns and is diagnosed with autism.
+The medical consensus at the time is that autism is a form of schizophrenia resulting from insufficient maternal affection.
+Despite recommendations to place her in an institution, Temple's mother hires therapists and works to help her daughter adapt to social interaction.

-As a teenager, Temple travels to her aunt and uncle's ranch to work.
+In 1962, at the age of 15, Temple travels to her aunt and uncle's ranch to work.
 She observes cows being placed into a squeeze chute to calm them, and, during an anxiety attack, she uses the chute to calm herself.
 Inspired by her teacher, Dr. Carlock, to pursue science, she is admitted to Franklin Pierce College where she develops an early version of the squeeze machine to calm herself during stressful times.
-Her college misinterprets the use of the machine as a sexual act and forces her to remove it.
+Her college misinterprets the use of the machine as an unlawful sexual act and informs the police, who seize and destroy it.
 In response, she develops a scientific protocol to test subjects' reactions to the machine, proving it to be a purely therapeutic device.
-Grandin graduates with a degree in psychology and pursues a master's degree in animal science.
+Temple graduates with a degree in psychology and pursues a master's degree in animal science.

 Temple faces sexism while attempting to integrate into the world of cattle ranching but ultimately designs a new dip structure designed to allow cattle to voluntarily move through rather than being forced.
 Initially, the device works as intended, and garners favorable coverage in local press, but the ranch hands are dismissive of her design and alter it, resulting in the drowning of several cows.
-Angered, Grandin visits Carlock, and leaves the meeting encouraged to continue her efforts to improve the industry.
+Angered, Temple visits Dr. Carlock, and leaves the meeting encouraged to continue her efforts to improve the industry and start her own slaughterhouse.

-Temple and her mother attend the 1981 National Autistic Convention.
-The speaker is unable to answer many of the questions from the audience, but Temple speaks out from the crowd explaining how she has adapted, and tells of her mother's contributions to her success.
-The audience calls her to the podium, marking Temple's transition into autism advocacy.
+Several days after visiting Dr. Carlock, Temple gets a call from her mother revealing that he has died.
+Later, while shopping, Temple meets a woman named Betty whose husband works for a slaughterhouse.
+Temple meets with Betty's husband at the slaughterhouse and explains her plan for the layout of the slaughterhouse.
+Her idea is tested, and works.

+Years later, in 1981, Temple arrives at the National Autism Convention and shares her story.